Copenhagen Suborbitals: Tycho Deep Space

 Tycho Deep Space is a space capsule developed by Kristian von Bengtson.
 The first version officially named "Beautiful Betty" by Mikael Bertelsen, the capsule's protector.
 The uncrewed capsule was launched on 12 August 2012 at sea by a test Launch Escape System, off the coast of Bornholm.
 The launch did not provide enough height for the parachute to deploy and the capsule was partly damaged on impact with the sea.
-The capsule is 2m in diameter, allowing for an astronaut to be in a horizontal position relative to the acceleration during launch and landing.
+Due to this damage, the TDS was retired.
+The capsule is 2 m in diameter, allowing for an astronaut to be in a horizontal position relative to the acceleration during launch and landing.
+This is in opposition to the first-generation Tycho Brahe design that required the astronaut to stand inside.